rdlugosz/zfs-check/readme.md

 `zpool status` command.

 Suggested use is to set this up to run every few hours via `cron`, which (when properly configured) will email the root user anything printed to stdout.
+Make sure you have a filter on your email client that prevents email from your server from being sent to the spam folder!

 Testing